Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The entire Los Angeles region will experience strong to severe shaking during a southern San Andreas earthquake (watch this shaking intensity simulation), but locations directly along the fault will feel the most violent ground motions along with prominent coseismic (meaning happening during the quake) surface ruptures.
 The 1857 Fort Tejon earthquake produced a surface rupture along the fault with offsets of up to 9 meters (30 feet).

 Scientists have assigned the probabilities for a M7.0+ major southern San Andreas quake at 75% over the next 30 years.
 That gives a long-term resident along this section of the fault the greatest chance of experiencing such an event within the next couple of decades, possibly more than anywhere else in the USA.
 The 1857 event was preceded by a series of foreshocks beginning 9 hours prior to the M7.9 mainshock.
-A similar foreshock sequence might give a "chaser" who lives within a couple of hours of the fault enough time to make his/her way to the immediate fault zone to document the event (someone living that close would still feel the mainshock, just at a lower intensity).
+A similar foreshock sequence might give a "observer" who lives within a couple of hours of the fault enough time to make his/her way to the immediate fault zone to document the event (someone living that close would still feel the mainshock, just at a lower intensity).

 PHOTO TOUR: Southern San Andreas Fault - I traveled to California to document this segment of the San Andreas Fault, and produced this photo tour where you can follow along and see the highlights.